Puzzles18 min read

 Pairing Directional Locks with Cipher and Code Puzzles

 Directional locks work best as the middle step in a puzzle chain.
 A solved cipher leads to the directional sequence; the solved directional lock reveals a numeric code or location.
 This layered structure creates flow and prevents any single puzzle from feeling isolated.
+Choosing the right cipher for the first step is critical — the best ciphers for escape room puzzles ranked compares every major cipher type by difficulty and player satisfaction so you can match the encoding step to your audience.

 Example 3-step chain: